2023 Women's World Floorball Championships

-The 2023 Women's World Floorball Championships was the 14th edition of this competition.
+The 2023 Women's World Floorball Championships was the 14th edition of Women's World Floorball Championship.
 It was held from 2 to 10 December 2023 in Singapore, marking the first time since the 2005 that the event was held outside Europe.
-Sweden were the 8-time defending champion, and they made it nine with a 6–4 win over Finland in the final.
+Sweden were the eight-time defending champion, and they made it nine with a 6–4 win over Finland in the final.

 The tournament was criticized by sports journalists outside the host country due a low local promotion and consequently a very low ticket sales.
 Despite this, it was considered a success by the IFF.